What Is A Tartine?

 Make no mistake: Bread is the bedrock of an artsy French tartine — and it must be the right kind.
 Bread serves as the base upon which everything stands, so a sturdy composition is crucial.
 Favorite options for tartine-masters include the common French loaf or baguette, cut lengthwise from end to end to provide a firm base for building your masterpiece.
 Many chefs prefer fresh-baked rustic country bread, which tends to have a thick crust and tight inner texture.

 What's known as artisan breads are generally ideal for French-style tartines, evidenced by cookbooks such as "Tartine" by author and baker Chad Robertson, who co-owns Tartine Bakery in San Francisco.
 A sourdough rye bread works well for Scandinavian and other regional tartine specialties, such as the European Smørrebrød, a Danish version of tartines.
+It's important that the bread holds up well under the weight of elaborate tartine construction and eating.
+Toasting the bread helps guard against sogginess when the ingredients are artfully placed into position.

 However, a morning tartineoften uses a slightly softer bread such as challah, brioche, or various white breads.
 That's because breakfast tartines can be as simple as toasted bread slices with butter, served with jam or fruit spreads, requiring less bulk than afternoon or evening ones.
-The softer, more absorbent breads also complement the morning practice of tartine dipping in which the tartine gets dunked into hot chocolate, tea, or steaming coffee drinks.
+The softer, more absorbent breads also complement the morning practice of tartine dipping in which the tartine gets dunked into toasty hot chocolate, tea, or steaming coffee drinks.

 Making your own custom tartines

 Tartines are a creative chef's dreamscape, an open bread palette just waiting for edible colors, textures, and tastes.
 Pretty much anything goes as far as ingredients.
 As you would in any freestyle food creation, pay attention to how each component balances the other.
-Sweet or savory, soft, hearty, condiments, spicy oils, proteins, vegetables, cheeses –– it's all on the table, literally.
+Sweet or savory, soft, hearty, condiments, spicy oils, proteins, vegetables, cheeses — it's all on the table, literally.

 To get started, try familiar things and add your own touches.
 For example, did you realize that avocado toast and bruschetta are essentially tartines?
 So pile on more of your favorite items.
 Try cheeses, deli meats, pancetta, thinly sliced veggies, capers, roasted asparagus or squash, diced eggs, caviar, shaved roast beef, scrambled eggs, kale — or whatever strikes your fancy.
 Seafood is an excellent choice, especially grilled shrimp or smoked salmon with cream cheese.